glebarez/padre/README.md

 	Content-Type for POST requests.
 If not specified, Content-Type will be determined automatically.

 -b
 	Block length used in cipher (use 16 for AES).
+Omit to perform automatic detection.
 Supported values:
 		8
 		16 *default*
 		32